aisingapore/sealion/README.md

 ## Key Features of SEA-LION-V2 *Latest*

-- Continued Pre-Trained and Fine-Tuned LLaMA3 (with more models to follow)
+- Continued Pre-Trained and Fine-Tuned Llama 3 (with more models to follow)
 - Instruction tuned in English, Bahasa Indonesia, Thai, Vietnamese, and Tamil
 - Trained with to 50B tokens from SEA languages
-- Outperforms base LLaMA3 and other models in both general and SEA capabilities
+- Outperforms base Llama 3 and other models in both general and SEA capabilities
-- Open source under the Meta LLaMA3 Community License for community contribution and adoption
+- Open source under the Meta Llama 3 Community License for community contribution and adoption

 ## How To Download SEA-LION-V2